yutayamate/functree-cli/README.md

 ### Getting reference data from KEGG
 Before creating a visualization, you need to prepare reference data for data mapping.

-functree-cli provides the simple way to get reference data from [KEGG BRITE](http://www.genome.jp/kegg/brite.html) in following command.
+functree-cli provides the simple way to get reference data from [KEGG BRITE](http://www.genome.jp/kegg/brite.html) in the following command.
 ```
 $ functree get -d kegg -o kegg.json
 ```
-Alternatively, you can use original reference data.
-It must be JSON format and have the structure corresponded to following example.
+Alternatively, you can use your own reference data.
+It must be JSON format and have the structure corresponded to the following example.
 You can also refer to [flare.json](https://gist.github.com/mbostock/1093025).
 ```
 {
   "name": "WWW",